-Who this applies to: Those making supplemental employee contributions to 403(b) and 457 retirement plans
+Who this applies to: Those individuals that make supplemental contributions to 403(b) and 457 retirement plans

-Benefits to you: Designating contributions as Roth instead of pretax can potentially lower taxes in three ways
+Benefits to you: Designating contributions as Roth can potentially lower taxes in three ways

 - Paying taxes now at a lower rate than might be imposed during retirement